-Many Cambridge students have been introduced to orienteering in school, at Girls Sports Day, and through after-school classes via the Community Schools.
+Many Cambridge students have been introduced to orienteering in school, at Girls in Sports Day, and through after-school classes via the Community Schools.
 Our summer camp program provides a much more intensive orienteering experience.
-Through their participation, children develop their spatial awareness and sense of place.
-They learn to seek and assess multiple possible solutions to problems.
-They practice critical reasoning skills.
-They apply math and estimate distance.
-They develop a sense of confidence that they can handle new situations: I am not sure where I am, but I know I can gather evidence to figure it out, and I have strategies to relocate myself.
-All of these skills advance their orienteering abilities - and their ability to navigate their broader lives.
+Through their participation, Cambridge youth develop their spatial awareness and sense of place.
+We learn to identify multiple possible solutions to problems, practice critical reasoning skills, and adapt to new situations.
+We also learn how to apply math, estimate ditance, and find direction using navigational tools.
+All of these skills advance their orienteering abilities, and their ability to navigate challenges in their broader lives.

-Does this sound great to you?
-You can apply through the Mayor's Summer Youth Employment Program.
-Applications will be available April 12, 2017 on the MSYEP website.
+If you are a Cambridge resident, you can apply through the Mayor's Summer Youth Employment Program.
+Updated applications are available on the MSYEP website.
 Other interested campers may start the application process by sending an email to email@example.com

-The camp runs from July 3 to August 11.
+The camp runs from early July to mid August.
 All of the activities in the camp take place in and around Cambridge, MA and local campers can live at home.
 A limited number of out-of-town campers will be provided with housing and meals for the duration of the camp.